Learning Representation for Clustering via Prototype Scattering and Positive Sampling: Method

-\textbf{Improved within-cluster compactness.}\quad The conventional instance alignment in Eq.~(\ref{eq:non_contr_loss}) only encourages the representation of one augmented view to be close to another view.
-In the context of clustering, such compactness is instance-wise and neutral for the clustering.
-Put differently, all instances are treated as cluster centers and the semantic class information cannot be captured at only instance level.
-In contrast, our augmented instance alignment in Eq.~(\ref{eq:aug_non_contr}) encourages neighboring examples around one augmented view---either different augmented examples of the same instance or same/different augmented examples of different instances within the same cluster---to be positive pairs with another view.
-This is helpful to improve within-cluster compactness.
+\textbf{Avoidable class collision issue.}\quad In the context of non-contrastive learning without negative examples, our PSA can guarantee that the positive examples around one instance, sampled in the embedding space, are from the same cluster and form \emph{truly positive} pairs.
+Therefore, optimizing PSA loss would not cause class collision issue that exists in contrastive-based deep clustering methods.
+We discuss the difference from~\cite{zhong2021graph,zheng2021weakly} that sample positive examples from the dataset in Sec.~\ref{sec:discuss}.

-\textbf{Avoidable class collision issue.}\quad As we mentioned before, class collision issue induced by the negative examples indicates that we cannot guarantee that the negative examples are from different clusters.
-However, our positive sampling strategy can guarantee that the positive examples around one instance, sampled in the embedding space, are from the same cluster as the instance, getting rid of class collision issue.
-The difference from recent work~\citep{zhong2021graph,zheng2021weakly} is discussed in Appendix~\ref{sec:additional_related_work}.
-We note that our positive sampling strategy does not consider uniformity, which is solved by the proposed prototypical contrastive loss in Sec.~\ref{sec:proto_cl}.
+\textbf{Improved within-cluster compactness.}\quad Unlike conventional instance alignment for non-contrastive learning, our PSA in Eq.~(\ref{eq:aug_non_contr}) encourages neighboring examples around one augmented view---either different augmented examples of the same instance or same/different augmented examples of different instances within the same cluster---to be positive pairs with another view.
+This helps to improve within-cluster compactness.